JacobSmxth/csniff/README.md

 ## Notes

-- Multithreaded by default, one thread per port
+- Multithreaded by default using a thread pool (32 workers)
-- Ranges over 4500 ports automatically fall back to legacy (single-threaded) mode
 - Ports are corrected automatically if out of range (1-65535)
 - Only one scan type flag can be set at a time, conflicts fall back to TCP

 ## Planned

 - Run with no args and get an interactive prompt to fill in options
-- Thread pool to replace one-thread-per-port and remove the port cap
 - SYN scan using raw sockets
 - UDP scan
 - Local machine / default gateway scan with `-m`